‘Teen Mom’ Amber Portwood Says Former Fiance Matt Baier Congratulated Her On Her Baby Boy

 According to a June 29 report by Us Weekly Magazine, Amber Portwood says that Matt Baier does text her from time to time, but that they are not friends, and they have no current relationship.
 However, Matt was nice enough to send his best wishes to Amber after the birth of her baby boy.

 “Yeah, I mean, he does text and he did send a congrats, but you know, he’s not my friend.
 I don’t have a relationship with him.
-I don’t really acknowledge that past and my future is so much brighter and better,” the Teen Mom OG star told the magazine.
+I don’t really acknowledge that past and my future is so much brighter and better.”

 Amber Portwood also dished that she is very excited to watch her oldest child, daughter Leah, whom she shares with her former boyfriend Gary Shirley, grow up with her baby brother.